Blog → Insurance Claims

 Step 6: Review the Adjuster's Report

-After the inspection, you'll receive an adjuster's report and estimate.
-Review it carefully:
+After the inspection, you will receive the adjuster's report and Xactimate estimate.
+Read it side by side with your contractor's documentation:

-• Look for depreciation: Some policies pay actual cash value (ACV) initially, then depreciation after repairs
+• Look for depreciation: Many Texas policies pay actual cash value (ACV) on the first check and release recoverable depreciation after the work is completed and invoiced

 Step 7: Accept, Negotiate, or Appeal